-PART A-CONTRACTUAL TERMS
+PART A - CONTRACTUAL TERMS

-[Terms used herein shall be deemed to be defined as such for the purposes of the terms and conditions (the "Conditions") set forth in the prospectus dated 2 November 2017 [and the supplement(s) thereto dated [●]], which [together] constitute[s] a base prospectus (the "Prospectus") for the purposes of Directive 2003/71/EC, as amended (the "Prospectus Directive").
-This document constitutes the Final Terms of the Notes described herein for the purposes of Article 5.4 of the Prospectus Directive and must be read in conjunction with the Prospectus.
-Full information on the Issuer, the Guarantor and the offer of the Notes is only available on the basis of the combination of these Final Terms and the Prospectus.
+Terms used herein shall be deemed to be defined as such for the purposes of the terms and conditions (the "Conditions") set forth in the prospectus dated [•] 2020 [and the supplement(s) thereto dated [•]], which [together] constitute[s] a base prospectus (the "Prospectus") for the purposes of [Regulation (EU) 2017/1129 (the "Prospectus Regulation")]/[the Prospectus Regulation].
+This document constitutes the Final Terms of the Notes described herein for the purposes of the Prospectus Regulation and must be read in conjunction with the Prospectus in order to obtain all the relevant information.
 The Prospectus [and the supplement(s) thereto] [is] [are] available for viewing at the market news section of the London Stock Exchange website (www.londonstockexchange.com/exchange/news/market-news/market-news-home.html) and during normal business hours at the registered offices of the Issuer at c/o Maples Corporate Services Limited, P.O.
 Box 309, Ugland House, Grand Cayman, KY1-1104, Cayman Islands, and copies may be obtained from the registered offices of the Fiscal Agent at One Canada Square, London E14 5AL, United Kingdom.]